SelectUSA/events/events/_posts/2016-06-13-spp-twitter-qa.md

 ### Twitter Q&A with Secretary Penny Pritzker

 Secretary of Commerce Penny Pritzker will hold a “reverse Twitter Q&A” the week before the 2016 SelectUSA Investment Summit, June 13-17.
-Each day, she will tweet a question for Summit exhibitors and attendees and then retweet many of the answers.
+Each day at 1:00 p.m., she will tweet a question for Summit exhibitors and attendees and then retweet many of the answers.
 This is a great opportunity to highlight your organization to the Secretary’s 47,000 Twitter followers.
 Remember to use the hashtag #SelectUSASummit in your answers!

 Questions include: